TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/027 Use Checkbox.md

 ![img.png](Resources/ComputerBug.png)

-Remember, on the server side we implemented a business rule stating that completed Todo items cannot be uncompleted.
+Remember, on the server side we implemented a business rule stating that _completed Todo items cannot be uncompleted_.

-Now, if you were to try to un-complete an item, that would sort of go okay:
+Now, if you were to try to un-complete an item, that would sort of go medium-okay:
 * You will see that check checkmark changes back to a box, indicating the Todo is no longer complete.
 * You will also see an error message below the table, indicating the Todo could _not_ be un-completed.
 * If you refresh the page, reload the data, you will see that the change was _in fact not saved_.